per1234/EtherEventQueue/README.md

 - Returns: true == not timed out, false == timed out, -1 == invalid node number
   - Type: int8_t

-`EtherEventQueue.checkQueueOverflow()` - Check if the event queue has overflowed since the last time checkQueueOverflow() was called.
-- Parameter: none
-- Returns: false == queue has not overflowed since the last check, true == queue has overflowed since the last check
-  - Type: boolean

-`EtherEventQueue.getNode(IP)` - Get the node number of an IP address.
-Nodes can be defined in EtherEventQueueNodes.h.
-- Parameter: IP - The IP address to determine the node number of
-  - Type: IPAddress or 4 byte array
-- Returns: node number, -1 == no match
-  - Type: int8_t

-`EtherEventQueue.setResendDelay(resendDelay)` - Set the event resend delay.
-- Parameter: resendDelay - (ms)The delay before resending resend or confirm type queued events.
-  -Type: unsigned long
-- Returns: none

-`EtherEventQueue.getResendDelay()` - Returns the value of the queued event resend delay.
-- Parameter: none
-- Returns: resendDelay - (ms)The delay before resending resend or confirm type queued events.
-  -Type: unsigned long

 `EtherEventQueue.setNodeTimeoutDuration(nodeTimeoutDuration)` - Set the node timeout duration.
 - Parameter: nodeTimeoutDuration - (ms)The amout of time without receiving an event from a node before it is considered timed out.
   -Type: unsigned long